-The Panama Pacific Exposition Gold Quarter Eagle was one of five different coins authorized to mark the international exposition held in San Francisco, California.
+The Panama Pacific Exposition Gold Quarter Eagle (Buy on eBay) was one of five different coins authorized to mark the international exposition held in San Francisco, California.
 The coins included two different $50 gold pieces, one $2.50 gold quarter eagle, one gold dollar, and one silver half dollar.

 The obverse design of the quarter eagle features an image of Columbia, seated on a mythical creature known as the hippocampus, with a caduceus in her left hand.
 The hippocampus, which has the head of a horse and the tail of a dragon is intended to represent use of the Panama Canal, while the caduceus represents triumph over yellow fever during the canal’s construction.
 An inscription appears above “Panama Pacific Exposition” with the date “1915” below.